Walk Again Post Brain Injury

 For a brain injury survivor, learning to walk again should be a top priority.

-Walking After a Brain Injury: Recovery is Possible
+Relearning to Walk After Brain Injury: Recovery is Possible

 Most people who have had a significant brain injury will require long-term rehabilitation.
 They may need to relearn basic skills, such as walking or talking.
 The goal is to improve their abilities to perform daily activities.